-This Hasselback Jalapeno Popper Chicken is a deliciously creative stuffed chicken breast recipe – all you need is a bit of light cream cheese, cheddar and some jalapeno peppers!
+This Hasselback Jalapeno Popper Chicken is SO GOOD – all you need is light cream cheese, cheddar and jalapeno peppers!

 Can we just talk for a second about the pure GENIUS that is hasselback chicken?!